vanus-labs/docs/blog/20230219-best-8-message-queue/best-8-message-queue.md

 Lightweight & K8s native: It needs to be lightweight enough, with very little resource dependence, and can run in pods.

-Friendly to serverless cloud-native applications: Cloud-native applications usually have strong elasticity, such as cloud functions.
+Friendly to serverless cloud-native applications: Cloud-native applications, such as cloud functions, usually have strong elasticity.
 When traffic comes, hundreds of instances may need to be expanded to process requests within 1 second.
-The new message queue needs to support rapid scaling of large-scale applications.
+The new message queue needs to support the rapid scaling of large-scale applications.

 The following introduces four popular message queues born around 2020.
 Compared with Kafka, they are more suitable for k8s and new cloud-native applications.